connectedcompany/coco-agent/README.md

 By default, output is written to the `out` directory.

-For additional options, see `./coco-agent extract git-repo --help`
+For additional options, including specifying date ranges, see `./coco-agent extract git-repo --help`

 #### Additional data sources